1. GO PALM OIL FREE

 Unnecessary and nutrient-free, your body will thank you for foregoing this sneaky substance that makes its way into certain chips n dips, but so will the planet – esp the rainforest and orangutans, as the main culprit behind their mass destruction.

-Suspects: Doritos, Nutella, some cheaper chocolate, biscuits, peanut butters (pure stuff > processed & unnecessary additives)
+Suspects: Doritos, Nutella, some cheaper chocolate, biscuits, peanut butters (pure stuff > processed with the unnecessary additives)

 2. MEAT-FREE MONDAY